 The important thing to remember about autism is that it is a spectrum on a sliding scale.
 That means that one person might have a mild form of autism and hardly be aware of it, while another could experience intense and severe symptoms.

 Some autistic people are described as high functioning.
 That means they are able to function normally in society, hiding or disguising their autistic traits from others.

 This Very Well Mind article states that, in this context, high functioning refers to how well a person is able to:

 - Hold down a job

 - Communicate successfully with people at various levels

 Research suggests that such famous figures as Michelangelo and Albert Einstein were probably on the autistic spectrum.
-It’s a well-known fact that the Swedish activist Great Thunberg is autistic, suffering from both OCD and Asperger’s.
+It’s a well-known fact that the Swedish activist Greta Thunberg is autistic, suffering from both OCD and Asperger’s.

 An article on the Applied Behavior Analysis site notes that Thunberg has an above-average intellect that allows her to think outside the box.
 She is also an excellent speaker and has a unique approach to problem-solving.

 Of course, many people with autism struggle to make sense of the world and to be active participants in it.
-And since not all autistic people are the same, you need a flexible and adaptable treatment that can be tailored to suit each person.
+And since not all autistic people are the same, you need a flexible and adaptable process that can be tailored to suit each person.
 That’s where hypnotherapy for autism comes into the equation.